 1/3 cup freshly-squeezed orange juice, per person

-blood orange juice or fresh oranges
+blood orange juice to top off

 In fluted glasses, fill glass 1/3 the way with champagne/sparkling wine/water, 1/3 with freshly-squeezed orange juice, and the rest with blood orange juice.
 The sweet-tart flavor of the blood oranges (and their deeper color) will add the sunrise touch.